Copyright_jetcityimage_123RF

 The Bank of Montreal is supporting women’s health through information sessions and an enhanced resource hub.

-The bank is hosting its latest women’s health conference at the end of March on women’s cardiovascular health, a virtual and in-person event that will discuss health topics and concerns.
-Sarika Gundu, head of BMO’s Canadian benefits and enterprise recognition, says there are plans to introduce more hybrid sessions later this year more employees return to in-person work.
+The bank is hosting the latest session in its women’s health series at the end of March on women’s cardiovascular health, a virtual and in-person event that will discuss heart health and how it impacts women differently.
+Sarika Gundu, head of BMO’s Canadian benefits and enterprise recognition, says there are plans to introduce more hybrid sessions later this year as more employees return to in-person work.

 Read: Report finds early-onset health issues increasing among Canadian women